stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 and even if it is applicable, do you actually need it?
 Use the word "immediately" only to express ordering relations because its temporal meaning is vague.
 The idea to write this post came to me as a result of seeing [the question](http://cs.oswego.edu/pipermail/concurrency-interest/2013-August/011733.html)
-<q>"Can you confirm if this is correct &mdash; a volatile write or atomic dec/inc becomes visible immediately to other threads&hellip;?"</q>,
+<q>"Can you confirm if this is correct&mdash;a volatile write or atomic dec/inc becomes visible immediately to other threads&hellip;?"</q>,
 which was about the semantics of [`volatile` fields](https://docs.oracle.com/javase/specs/jls/se14/html/jls-8.html#jls-8.3.1.4) in Java, and apparently implied the temporal meaning of the word "immediately".
 I like the two following answers to this question:

 * [first](http://cs.oswego.edu/pipermail/concurrency-interest/2013-August/011734.html)
 > No there is no requirement for writes to become visible "immediately".
-> Only the happens-before ordering guarantees visibility &mdash; if you see a given write then you must also see writes that happen-before that first write.
+> Only the happens-before ordering guarantees visibility&mdash;if you see a given write then you must also see writes that happen-before that first write.
-> In practice writes don't take long to become visible on most architectures &mdash; there is typically a delay until a write buffer drains.
+> In practice writes don't take long to become visible on most architectures&mdash;there is typically a delay until a write buffer drains.

 * [second](http://cs.oswego.edu/pipermail/concurrency-interest/2013-August/011735.html)
 > When someone talks about "visible immediately", we need to ask them what they mean by "immediately".